 This post may contain affiliate links, which means that if you click through and make a purchase, I’ll be compensated at no additional cost to you.
 I only recommend products I love!
 More info here.

 Some common questions regarding how to clean breast pump parts at work include: can you reuse breast pump parts?
 Should you be washing pump parts between sessions?
 What should I do if I forget pump parts at home?
 Do breast pump parts need to be dry?
-How should I store pump parts when bring them to work?
+How should I store pump parts when bringing them to work?
 Here are the answers.

-Managing/Transporting Breast Pump Parts
+Managing Breast Pump Parts

 You have a couple of options for how to handle washing your pump parts at work.